Robert Kirkman: Career

 Kirkman announced in 2007 that he and artist Rob Liefeld would team on a revival of Killraven for Marvel Comics.
 Kirkman that year also said he and Todd McFarlane would collaborate on Haunt for Image Comics.

 In late July 2008, Kirkman was made a partner at Image Comics, thereby ending his freelance association with Marvel.
 Nonetheless, later in 2009, he and Walker produced the five-issue miniseries The Destroyer vol. 4 for Marvel's MAX imprint.

 In 2009, Kirkman and Marc Silvestri took over the 2009–2010 Pilot Season for Top Cow Comics.
 The 2009/2010 Pilot Season contains a series of five one-shot pilot comics that readers will be able to vote on which becomes an ongoing series.
 Each series is co-created by Silvestri who also provides cover art.

 In 2010, he also began producing the television adaption of his comic book series The Walking Dead, the pilot of which was directed by Frank Darabont.
 Kirkman has written or co-written seven episodes of the series.
 Kirkman also created and serves as an executive producer on the show's companion series, Fear the Walking Dead.

 In July 2010, Kirkman announced he would launch and run a new Image Comics imprint called Skybound Entertainment.

 On February 9, 2012, Tony Moore filed a lawsuit alleging that Kirkman, in 2005, had deceitfully engineered him into surrendering his rights to The Walking Dead comic book and eventual TV series in exchange for payments that never materialized.
 Kirkman said in a statement the following day that he and Moore "each had legal representation seven years ago and now he is violating the same contract he initiated and approved and he wants to misrepresent the fees he was paid and continues to be paid for the work he was hired to do."
 Kirkman in turn sued Moore.
 On September 24, 2012, the two released a joint statement saying they had reached a settlement "to everyone's mutual satisfaction."

-Kirkman made an appearance in a 2012 episode of Adult Swim's Robot Chicken as himself where he tries to tell The Nerd and Daniel a hint, but gets eaten by the zombies.
+Kirkman made an appearance in a 2012 episode of Adult Swim's Robot Chicken as himself where he tries to tell The Nerd and Daniel a hint, but gets eaten by zombies.

 In November 2013, Cinemax purchased a TV pilot based on Kirkman and artist Paul Azaceta's then-upcoming six-issue exorcism comics miniseries, Outcast.
 The first issue of the comic was released in June 2014 to positive reviews.

 Kirkman was a producer of the science fiction thriller Air, which starred The Walking Dead's Norman Reedus, and Djimon Hounsou.
-The movie was released in 2015.
+The film was released in 2015.
 It was the first feature film to be produced by Skybound Entertainment.